-Through grant-making and programmatic efforts, the Global Drug Policy Program supports reforms that promote security, social justice, human rights, and public health.
-In advance of UNGASS our civil society partners are working with governments to promote real debate on drug law reform.
+Through grant making and programmatic efforts, the Global Drug Policy Program supports reforms that promote security, social justice, sustainable development, human rights, and public health.
+Our civil society partners work with governments to promote real debate on drug law reform.
 We and our partners research the impact of current drug policies, as well as alternative approaches that have yielded more positive results.

 Program grant making has the following objectives:

 - support national and regional entities in their aim to decriminalize possession of all drugs, and emphasize alternative approaches to regulated access to a variety of currently illicit drugs

 - support international partners to shift policy frameworks on drugs

 - encourage the development and implementation of drug policy education and build a research base to strengthen the scientific grounding of the drug policy field

 - promote a more nuanced approach to drug policy as it relates to poverty